kearutherford/HubbardBrookForestAnalytics/README.md

 **Step 1: Predict tree heights**

-We fit new equations to predict height based on species, DBH, and elevation.
+We fit new equations to predict height based on species, DBH, elevation, Heat Load Index, and steepness.
 These equations were fit using valley-wide height samples.

 <br>